USCqserver/HOQSTTutorials.jl/markdown/introduction/03-polaron_transformed_redfield.md

 ---
-title: An tutorial on polaron transformed Redfield equation
+author: "Huo Chen"
-author: Huo Chen
+title: "An tutorial on polaron transformed Redfield equation"
 ---

 ## Correlation function in polaron frame
-This is an tutorial for using polaron transformed Redfield equation (PTRE) in OSQAT.
+This is a tutorial for using the polaron transformed Redfield equation (PTRE) in HOQST.
 For more details on PTRE, [Xu and Cao](https://link.springer.com/article/10.1007%2Fs11467-016-0540-2) is a good reference.

-In this example, we solve both Redfield equation and PTRE for a single qubit model with system Hamiltonian
+In this example, we solve both the Redfield equation and PTRE for a single qubit model with system Hamiltonian

 $$H_\mathrm{S}=\epsilon \sigma_z + \Delta \sigma_x$$